Special rules regarding travel

 A box of rye bread snacks, cake, butter, bun, cutlery set and cold side dish as well as half a liter of water is served in economy class, on board the Atlantic flight.

 At Premium class, cold dish with salmon, cheese, warm buns and a little for the sweet tooth as well as a selection of sodas and water is served.

 To minimize the risk of spreading Covid-19, our stations at the airports will no longer accept payment with cash from 18 October 2021.
 This means that you can no longer pay your overweight luggage that exceeds 20 kg, cargo or buy merchandise at the stations in Greenland and Denmark with cash.
 We continue to accept credit cards and contactless mobile payments, such as Apple Pay.

 You must contact the cabin crew or station staff who will inform you what to do.

 You can read what the symptoms of Corona infection are on the website of the Medical Examiner's Office.
-For health issues, please contact Naalakkersuisut's hotline +299 801100.
+For health issues, please contact Naalakkersuisut's corona-hotline at +299 801100.

 We ask our passengers to be aware of seat allocation on all our domestic routes with Dash-8.

 The passenger's seat number will appear on the boarding pass.
 If you are unsure which seat you have been assigned, feel free to ask the cabin crew.